chipsTM/scuffle/crates/h264/README.md

 ---

-A pure Rust implementation of the H.264 (header only) encoder and decoder.
+A pure Rust implementation of the H.264 (header only) builder and parser.

-This crate is designed to provide a simple and safe interface to encode and decode H.264 headers.
+This crate is designed to provide a simple and safe interface to build and parse H.264 headers.

 ## Why do we need this?